williamnguyen-activecyber/okta.github.io/_source/quickstart/react/default-example.md

 ## Using the Access Token

 Your React application now has an access token in local storage that was issued by your Okta Authorization server.
-You can read this token and present it to your own server to authenticate requests for resources on your server.
+You can use this token to authenticate requests for resources on your server or API.
 As a hypothetical example, let's say that you have an API that gives us messages for our user.
-You could create a `MessageList` component that requires authentication, and uses the `auth.getAccessToken()` method to get the access token from local storage, and attach it to our resource request.
+You could create a `MessageList` component that gets the access token from local storage, and use it to make an authenticated request to your server.

 Please continue down to the next section, Server Setup, to learn about access token validation on the server.
 Here is what the React component could look like for this hypothetical example: